evangelospafilis/lab42open/_pages/people_evangelospafilis.md

 ## Research interests

-My research focuses on text mining of large corpora, for [organism](http://organisms.hcmr.gr), process, [environment](http://environments.hcmr.gr) and other [biological entity mentions](http://reflect.ws).
+Coming from a background on data integration and literature/text mining Ι am intersted in shedding light, discovering, and sharing knowledge in the microbial ecology and biodiversity fields.
+Together with metadata processing and data visualization, these have been applied in a broad spectrum of cases, from characterizing microorganism, biological process, and environment associations (see PREGO), to elucidating climate-change related microbiome studies (see CCMRI), to developing user friendly tools for molecular biodiversity interactive spatial browsing (see Odyssey).

-The aim is to [extract](http://extract.hcmr.gr) knowledge and propose innovative hypotheses.
-This is in relevance to a broad sprectrum of biological application ranging from biomedicine to molecular ecology and biodiversity. <br>
+Leveraging Artificial Intelligence/Large Language Models (LLMs), training bioinformaticians to the above ends, while exploring state-of-the-art bridged with analysis experience gained from traditional method application is main driving force of present efforts.

-At the mean time I enjoy co-coordinating the Institute of Marine Biology Biotechnology and Aquaculture's [High Performance Computing](http://hpc.hcmr.gr) facility, organizing citizen-science [sampling and analysing soil samples around Crete](http://wiki.gensc.org/index.php?title=GSC_island_sampling_day), and taking pictures. <br>
+At the mean time, I enjoy teaching the Linux operating system to bioinformatics MSc programs, organizing citizen-science [sampling and analysing soil samples around Crete](http://wiki.gensc.org/index.php?title=GSC_island_sampling_day), cycling, and taking pictures.<br>

 ## Brief CV